If you’ve got a short story idea but don’t know how to put it together in one literary piece, this article can help you get started.

 It is important to envision a basic linear progression of events within the outline – the introduction (exposition), rising action, conflict, falling action, and resolution.

-Still, feel free to spend one day or one week on the main character or characters, another session on the setting, another on themes and how they play out, and another on plot development.
+Still, feel free to spend one day or one week on the characters, another session on the setting, another on themes and how they play out, and another on plot development.

 How to write a short story outline